Anon9827/MMFormer/README.md

 - ```--print_trace```: prints the model trace (architecture)

 Inference results will be saved under ```results/ValSet```.
 Please make sure you rename the ```ValSet``` subfolder as per your requirements, as re-running the testing script will overwrite its contents.

+## Contact
+Any inquiries are welcome at anon87626584317396@gmail.com